awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/examples-window-tumbling-rowtime.md

 1. Choose **Create Kinesis stream**, and then create a stream with one shard\.
 For more information, see [Create a Stream](https://docs.aws.amazon.com/streams/latest/dev/learning-kinesis-module-one-create-stream.html) in the *Amazon Kinesis Data Streams Developer Guide*\.

 1. To write records to a Kinesis data stream in a production environment, we recommend using either the [Kinesis Client Library](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) or [Kinesis Data Streams API](https://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-sdk.html)\.
 For simplicity, this example uses the following Python script to generate records\.
 Run the code to populate the sample ticker records\.
 This simple code continuously writes a random ticker record to the stream\.
-Leave the script running so that you can generate the application schema in a later step\.
+Keep the script running so that you can generate the application schema in a later step\.

    ```

    import json
    import boto3
    import random
+   import datetime

    kinesis = boto3.client('kinesis')
-   def getTicker():
+   def getReferrer():
        data = {}
+       now = datetime.datetime.now()
+       str_now = now.isoformat()
+       data['EVENT_TIME'] = str_now
        data['TICKER'] = random.choice(['AAPL', 'AMZN', 'MSFT', 'INTC', 'TBV'])
        price = random.random() * 100
        data['PRICE'] = round(price, 2)
        return data

    while True:
-       data = json.dumps(getTicker())
+           data = json.dumps(getReferrer())
            print(data)
            kinesis.put_record(
-           StreamName="teststreamforkinesisanalyticsapps",
+                   StreamName="ExampleInputStream",
                    Data=data,
                    PartitionKey="partitionkey")
    ```

 ## Step 2: Create the Kinesis Data Analytics Application<a name="examples-tumbling-window-2"></a>